puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_aws.markdown

 canonical: "/pe/latest/cloudprovisioner_aws.html"
 ---

+>**Important**: Cloud Provisioner is deprecated in PE 3.8, and will be removed in future versions of PE.
+We recommend that you see the AWS supported module for cloud provisioning.

 Puppet Enterprise provides support for working with Elastic Compute Cloud (EC2) virtual machine instances using Amazon Web Services.
 Using the `puppet node_aws` sub-command, you can create new machines, view information about existing machines, classify and configure machines, and tear machines down when they're no longer needed.

 The main actions used for AWS cloud provisioning include: